 It’s January!
 New beginnings.
 A clean slate.
-Let’s throw off the moldy old husk of 2019 and get down to better business.
+Let’s throw off the moldy old husk of 2020 and get down to better business.
 All that optimism, potential, and possibility that comes with a new year?
 WE’LL TAKE IT.
-Have a look at our roundup of January 2020 events and family activities below, and get started on the best year ever.
-(See?
-Optimism!)
+Have a look at our roundup of January events and activities below, and get 2021 started off right.

 As always, don’t forget to PIN IT for later OR subscribe to our Newsletter and have our Collin County event guides sent straight to your inbox.

 All Month :: Last full month to see Dinosaurs Live! at the Heard in McKinney.
-Be sure to check the weather before you go, because they won’t turn on the dinos if temperatures drop below 35 degrees.
-Here’s a link to more visitor tips. $12/adults, $9/kids 3-12, 2 & under free.
+Be sure to check the weather before you go, because they won’t turn on the dinosaurs if temperatures drop below 35 degrees.
+Visitor tips here; COVID protocols here.
+Closed Mondays!
+Tickets are $12/adults, $9/ages 3-12.
+2 & under are free.

 All Month :: Penguin Days at the Dallas Zoo means $8 admission and a chance to see the animals actually awake instead of napping in the heat.
 Reminder that there are some new safety measures in place, and all visitors must reserve tickets online in advance (even members).
 9am-4pm daily.

 All Month :: The city of McKinney is great about putting together seasonal Activity Guides for their parks, libraries, and civic centers.
 Check out the McKinney Parks & Recreation Winter Activity Guide for all sorts of classes and events.
 How about Create Your Own Piñata for ages 6-12 on January 23.

 All Month :: Do I need to move to McKinney?
 I’m loving all their programs.
 Locals, be sure to look into the Storybook Kits, available to check out from the library.
 They bundle children’s books on different topics: mermaids, singing, camping, Texas, space, new baby, potty training, and tons more!
 Free!